 Any existing (Preston) part-time buy-back contracts continue to be payable and, where any new cases are conceded by the employer, the Scheme member can enter into a new contract to buy-back the part-time membership.
-Payments under these contracts are flat sums payable per pay period not percentages of pensionable pay.
+Payments under these contracts are flat sums payable per pay period (not percentages of pensionable pay).

-- sickness on reduced contractual pay or no pay - relevant child related leave (ordinary maternity, ordinary adoption or paternity leave, paid shared parental leave, paid parental bereavement leave and paid additional maternity or adoption leave) - unpaid additional maternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave - reserve forces service leave - absence due to a trade dispute - jury service on reduced or no pay - any other period of authorised leave of absence, or - any period of unpaid unauthorised absence the employee must continue to pay contributions under any Preston part-time buyback contract.
+- o sickness on reduced contractual pay or no pay, or - relevant child related leave (ordinary maternity, ordinary adoption or paternity leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity or adoption leave or unpaid shared parental leave, or - \circ reserve forces service leave, or - absence due to a trade dispute, or - jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - o any period of unpaid unauthorised absence the employee must continue to pay contributions under any Preston part-time buyback contract.